Active Campaign – Automate Your List Building With Email Marketing

 So, how do we isolate them?

-This is achieved using a very simple automation I call the Reachable Automation.
+This is achieved when we automate using what I call the Reachable Automation.

 The process is quite straight forward.
 First ensure that every subscriber entering any of your lists is first tagged as Status – “Not Reachable”